nathan-out/nathan-out.github.io/content/write-up/cyberdefenders-digital-forensics-szechuan-sauce.md

 0x211a9560	UDPv4	0.0.0.0	0	*	0		1368	dns.exe	2020-09-19 01:22:57.000000
 ```

-`coreupdater.exe` is suspicious because it uses port number 443 and its IP is tagged as malicious by Virus Total.
+There is a suspicious process because it uses port number 443 and its IP is tagged as malicious by Virus Total.
 It's surrely our malware.

 ## Q7 Which process did malware migrate to after the initial compromise? (one word)